Batman v Superman: Dawn of Justice: Development

 In November 2013, Snyder clarified his film would not be based upon the aforementioned graphic novel.
 "If you were going to do that, you would need a different Superman.
 We're bringing Batman into the universe that now this Superman lives in."
-Batman v Superman marks the first appearance of Wonder Woman in a live-action, theatrical film, which Warner Bros. had been developing as far back as 1996.
+The film also marks the first appearance of Wonder Woman in a live-action, theatrical feature, which Warner Bros. had been developing as far back as 1996.
 In December 2013, Chris Terrio was hired to rewrite the script, due to Goyer's commitments to other projects.
 Further commenting on the influences, Terrio revealed that the film would draw inspiration from Nolan's Batman trilogy, Italian semiotician Umberto Eco's 1972 essay "The Myth of Superman", and the W.H.
 Auden poem "Musée des Beaux Arts" which contrasts the quotidian details of normal people's lives with the epic struggles of mythological figures.
 According to him, "In superhero stories, Batman is Pluto, god of the underworld, and Superman is Apollo, god of the sky.
 That began to be really interesting to me — that their conflict is not just due to manipulation, but their very existence."
 The Joker and the Riddler were supposed to appear in the film, but Snyder ultimately decided to cut them from the final script.

 The film's official title, Batman v Superman: Dawn of Justice, was revealed in May 2014.
-Snyder stated that having the "v" in the title instead of "vs." was a way "to keep it from being a straight 'versus' movie, even in the most subtle way".
+Snyder explained that having the "v" in the title instead of "vs." was a way "to keep it from being a straight 'versus' movie, even in the most subtle way".
 Henry Cavill later stated, "I wouldn't call this a Superman sequel [...]
 This is Batman versus Superman.
 It's a separate entity altogether.
 It's introducing the Batman character and expanding upon the universe, which was kicked off by Man of Steel."
 Forbes noted that although the film originated as a sequel to Man of Steel, it was "revamped into a backdoor pilot for Justice League and/or an eventual stand-alone Batman movie."
 As part of a settlement with his heirs, this is the first Batman production that lists Bill Finger as a co-creator.
 In April 2021, Terrio revealed that his script was never titled Batman v Superman: Dawn of Justice, while Snyder indicated that the name of the film was decided by studio executives and that he fought for the abbreviation of the word "versus" in the title.
-Potential titles that the pair had initially wanted included Justice League: Foundations, Justice League: Rising, and Son of Sun and Knight of Night.
+Potential titles that the pair initially wanted included Justice League: Foundations, Justice League: Rising, and Son of Sun and Knight of Night.